Accreditation Committee Meeting Dates Post-JD/Non-JD/LLM Application Deadlines

-Overview of LL.M. and Post J.D.
+Overview of Other than J.D.
 Programs

-Those interested in post J.D. programs of a law school should contact the school(s) directly.
+Those interested in other than J.D. programs of a law school should contact the school(s) directly.
 Persons who have not obtained a J.D. from an ABA-approved law school may wish to contact the bar admission authorities in the state(s) in which persons intend to practice for more information on whether graduation from a post-J.D. program will qualify a person to take the bar examination in that state.

 While an individual law school's degree may differ slightly by name to similar programs elsewhere, most degrees offered through law schools fall into three general categories: